We ship worldwide. Thousands of adventures delivered to over 30 countries!

-Learn about the Victorian Era for Kids in the eighth adventure which transports you back to the Victorian Era.
+Learn about the Victorian Era in the eighth adventure, which transports you back to the Victorian Era.

 You will learn about life as a Victorian orphan, ragged schools, chimney sweeps

 Place the sticker on the timeline and find modern-day England on the world map.
-Find a cosy place to read the illustrated time-travelling Victorian Era story with the matching bookmark, then learn some Victorian Era facts in the history magazine.
+Find a cosy place to read the illustrated time-travelling story with the matching bookmark, then learn some Victorian Era facts in the history magazine.
 Colour in the Victorian-themed designs, solve the puzzles, then treasure your very own Victorian-themed stickers.